httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 The absence of an explicit origin for the proxy also rules out the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}) and creates ambiguity about the use of origin-scoped response header fields (e.g., "Alt-Svc" {{?RFC7838}}, "Strict-Transport-Security" {{?RFC6797}}).

-Classic HTTP CONNECT requests cannot carry in-stream metadata.
-For example, the WRAP_UP capsule {{?I-D.schinazi-httpbis-wrap-up}} cannot be used with Classic HTTP CONNECT.
+Classic HTTP CONNECT requests are not extensible to carry in-stream metadata.
+For example, the WRAP_UP capsule {{?I-D.ietf-httpbis-wrap-up}} cannot be used with Classic HTTP CONNECT.

 ## Overview